xpodev/dot-script/README.md

 ## Documentation

-The global object `ᱹ` is the main object that you can use to access the DotScript API.
+The global object `ᱹ` is the main object that you can use to access the DotsScript API.
 It contains the following properties:

 | Property | Description |